adaptris/interlok-docs-legacy/pages/advanced/advanced-vertx.md

 For this reason you can configure how many messages at most will be consumed without being fully processed.
 This is achieved with the __queue-capacity__ option.

-> Note:  This is only available for target-send-mode="single"
+{% include important.html content="This is only available for target-send-mode='single'" %}

 An example;